 The CVRD has come to understand that the waters flowing through the valley hold a deep cultural significance to KFN’s history and community.
 This water also plays an important role in the future of the community and its aspirations for growth and independence.
 Acknowledging this history, committing to working together as partners and acknowledging the strength of diversity in our community, are all important steps of reconciliation.
 These beliefs have and will continue to inform the CVRD’s organizational culture.

-In the spirit of partnership, the CVRD was pleased and honoured to sign a Mutual Benefit Agreement on water to confirm cooperation and collaboration with KFN in the management of water resources in the region.
+In the spirit of partnership, the CVRD was pleased and honoured to sign a Mutual Benefit Agreement on water on September 28, 2018.
+This agreement confirmed cooperation and collaboration between the CVRD and KFN in the management of water resources in the region.
 This agreement includes plans to extend water services in the future to K’ómoks lands south of Royston and greater participation by KFN in the management of regional water resources.
 By signing this agreement, KFN stated its support of the Comox Valley Water Treatment Project and the CVRD’s water license application, which assisted greatly in gaining provincial and federal support of the project.

-Photo caption - From left: Russell Dyson (CVRD), Bob Wells (CVRD), Bruce Jolliffe (CVRD), Chief Nicole Rempel (KFN), Melinda Knox (KFN), Tina McLean (KFN)
+Photo caption - From left: Russell Dyson (CVRD), Bob Wells (CVRD), Bruce Jolliffe (CVRD), Chief Nicole Rempel (KFN), Melinda Knox (KFN Economic Development Corp.), Tina McLean (KFN)

 A Culture of Partnership